mclang/nextcloud-deck-import-trello-json/README.md

 Simple [Go](https://golang.org/) and Python scripts that can be used to import Trello boards into Nextcloud Deck app from exported JSON files using Nextcloud [Deck](https://apps.nextcloud.com/apps/deck) app [API](https://github.com/nextcloud/deck/blob/master/docs/API.md).

+Python script reads the url of the api, username, and password from config.json file, and uses .json files in the folder "data" as source data for parsing.
+Note that Nextcloud Deck cannot handle multiple labels with same names (will cause the script to fail).
+Also, the maximum character count allowed for the descriptions of Deck cards is 250, importing a card will fail if this is exceeded.
+Python script imports also archived cards (as normal cards).
+Card comments are NOT imported, neither is editing history (i.e. when the card was last edited).
+And yes, the script is slow as molasses, but it does its job (at least for me).

 **Go script:**

 - [x] Export simple example Trello board